PistoiaHELM/HELMWebEditor/Readme.md

 ## Further Information ##

-### How to change monomer repository ###
+### How to change the monomer repository ###
 You can change the HWE configuration, `helm_config.js`, to point to your own monomer repository.
 This config file is in: [https://github.com/PistoiaHELM/HELMWebEditor/blob/master/HELM/source/examples/helm_config.js](https://github.com/PistoiaHELM/HELMWebEditor/blob/master/HELM/source/examples/helm_config.js "https://github.com/PistoiaHELM/HELMWebEditor/blob/master/HELM/source/examples/helm_config.js")

 *url* is the parameter should be changed:

-The default URL calls the HELM Monomoer RESTful web service, which includes an API that allows you to retrieve monomers.
+The default URL calls the HELMMonomerService which is a RESTful web service that includes an API to retrieve monomers.

 ### How to show HELM molecules in view-only mode ###